 I also think that links are going to lose their value.
 Links have always been the backbone of Google Search.
 It was one of those main things that drove page rank.
 When they could see good sites linking to other good sites, they would know that there’s a good connection there, the whole idea of building relationships between one page to another.
 Now I think links obviously are going to be important because it’s how information on the web travels from one page to another.

 Also, I believe in 2021 we’re going to see a massive increase in direct answers.
-So zero-click search has been on the rise for the last few years.
-I think it’s going to continue to rise on both Google and Bing, and they’re going to increase the amount of direct answers that they give in search.
-And this was done, I think in 2019 by SparkToro, and at that point we were at 50.33% of all searches being zero-click.
-So more than half of Google searches people just go, they see the answer right there within the search results, and then they leave or they make another query.
+Zero-click search has been on the rise for the last few years.
+I think it’s going to continue to rise on both Google and Bing, and they’re going to increase the number of direct answers that they give in search.
+This was done, I think in 2019 by SparkToro, and at that point we were at 50.33% of all searches being zero-click.
+More than half of Google searches people just go, they see the answer right there within the search results, and then they leave or they make another query.

-Now Google is going to continue to be dominant, but I think we’re going to see Bing grown quite a bit.
-And I think it’s going to be an area that SEO’s and marketers can leverage in different ways, depending on who you’re targeting and understanding who’s using Bing versus who’s using Google.
+Google is going to continue to be dominant, but I think we’re going to see Bing grow quite a bit.
+I think it’s going to be an area that SEO’s and marketers can leverage in different ways, depending on who you’re targeting and understanding who’s using Bing versus who’s using Google.

 Those are my predictions for 2021.
 We’ll see if they come true at the end of next year.
 I’d love to hear what your predictions might be.
-So please comment below, what do you think is going to happen in 2021 when it comes to the world of SEO?
+Please comment below: what do you think is going to happen in 2021 when it comes to the world of SEO?
 What are the things that you’re planning on to make sure that your site is ready to go?
-And if you got any questions related to what we talked about in this video, you can also comment with that as well.
-If you want to link to this deck, you can head over to our blog, smamarketing.net/blog, there you’ll be able to download this deck, get a little more information and some resources to help you grow your site as well.
+And if you got any questions related to what we talked about in this video, you can also comment on that as well.
+If you want to link to this deck, you can head over to our blog, smamarketing.net/blog, where you’ll be able to download this deck, get a little more information and some resources to help you grow your site as well.
 Thanks a lot for watching, and until next time, Happy Marketing.